This is Golfer Geeksโ€™ comparison of theย Ping G410 irons vs G425 irons.ย

-Summary: I find the G410 and G425 irons performed virtually identical for me.
+Summary: The G410 and G425 irons performedย virtuallyย identical in my testing.
 They are VERY easy to hit and hit well.
 They are long, get the ball up easily, carry a long way, and land soft.
 I hit my baby draw all day long and flighted them down whenever I wanted.
 The clubheads look generous, but not goofy.
-Any mid or high handicapper should be able to look down at them at address with complete confidence.
+Any mid or high handicapper should be able to look down at them at address with complete confidence.ย ย

 Ping G410 Features & Benefits